Top Tips for Visiting Clifton Lido

 The Restaurant

-The award-winning restaurant is worth a visit on its own, it’s informal vibe is perfect for the location.
-The floor to ceiling doors offer an up-close-and-personal view of the pool.
+The award-winning restaurant is worth a visit on its own, its informal vibe is perfect for the location.
+The floor-to-ceiling doors offer an up-close-and-personal view of the pool.
 The food is seasonally sourced and utterly delicious.
 My advice would be that even if you don’t know what anything on the menu is, just go for it – you won’t be disappointed.

 Clifton Lido Restaurant